MuchTest/MySqlEc2InstanceAWS/README.md

 # MySQL on Ec2 Instance AWS

-Brief example of deploying MySQL service and mysql-shell on EC2 AWS (Ubuntu 20.04 OS) with Terraform and Ansible:
+<i> Brief example of deploying MySQL service and mysql-shell on EC2 AWS (Ubuntu 20.04 OS) with Terraform and Ansible</i>

+After cloning repository, and changing the variables accordingly, perform:

 ```
 terraform init